-- 1. A two-level supply chain, which consists of exactly three products and two corresponding manufacturing processes. - 2.
-Some number of factories at both levels in the chain, with an assignment of agents (i.e., factory managers) to each factory. - 3.
-Factory profiles such that each factory is characterized by some number of lines (λ , constant across all factories in OneShot 2021), a production cost m_a , an initial balance b_l , which is constant across all factories at the same level in the chain in OneShot 2021. - 4.
-Exogenous buy contract parameters for the raw material and exogenous sell contract parameters for the final product. - 5.
-Utility function parameters, including a mean and a variance, for all agents, of their disposal cost and shortfall penalty distributions.
+- 3. Factory profiles such that each factory is characterized by some number of lines (λ , constant across all factories in Standard 2021), a production cost m_a , an initial balance b_l , which is constant across all factories at the same level in the chain in Standard 2021. - 4.
+Exogenous buy contract parameters for the raw material and exogenous sell contract parameters for the final product.
+[Amy: which parameters are used to generate these contracts? maybe only σ{ρ} ? and catalog prices?]
+[Yasser: I need to check the code to confirm that.
+Will return to this] - 5.
+Utility function parameters, including a mean and a variance, for all agents, of their storage cost and shortfall penalty distributions.